 - Mean temperature has increased by roughly 0.03°C/year from 1970 to 2016.
 The impact of the warming trend on the intensification of the droughts was more prominent during the Jan – March period.

-- The ground frost takes place during dry and cool season (June – August), which peaks around late June and mid/late July.
+- Northern and southern parts of the country experience warm temperature compared to central and eastern areas.
+The ground frost, an important seasonal marker for agriculture, takes place during dry and cool season (June – August), which peaks around late June and mid/late July.

 - Mean annual precipitation exhibits a decreasing trend in the past decades.
 Late onset and early season cessation of the rainy or growing season has been observed for all the agro-ecological regions.

 - On average, southern Zimbabwe (300 – 500 mm) receives less rainfall than the northern (700 – 1000 mm) and eastern (above 1000 mm) parts of the country.